carineribeirost/carineribeirost/README.md

 ## Hi there 👋

-My name is Carine Ribeiro
+My name is Carine Ribeiro and I am chemistry PhD scholar working on my cheminformatics and machine learning skills.
+I'm here to share codes and concepts I have learned!
+Feel free to explore!

 ---

 **About me!**

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 👩‍🔬 I’m currently working on a drug discovery project
-- 🌱 I’m currently learning ...
+- 💻 I’m currently learning machine learning and data science
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- ✨ My interests includes Python, Storytelling and Data Science techniques to solve chemistry and health problems
-- 😄 Pronouns: ...
+- 👩 Pronouns: She/her
-- ⚡ Fun fact: ...
+- ❤️ Fun fact: I love 🐈 and 🛼
--->

 #### **Connect with me:**